 Sling TV pioneered the live TV streaming movement in 2015 because of the “a la carte pricing” that essentially allows you to only pay for the channels you truly watch, not for all the other 100 channels you gloss over when browsing TV guide listings.

-While you still have to choose a bundle that will include several channels you will most likely never watch, the Sling Orange and Sling Blue packages have the most popular channels and are bound to have at least channel you watch on a regular basis.
+While you still have to choose a bundle that will include several channels you will most likely never watch, the Sling Orange and Sling Blue packages have the most popular channels and are bound to have most channel you watch on a regular basis.

-For $20 or $25 a month, you can still easily afford an additional add-on pack and still pay a third of the average cable bill.
+For $40 a month, you can still easily afford an additional add-on pack and still pay a third of the average cable bill.
 If you currently pay more than $100 a month for cable, your monthly bill with Sling should easily be less than $50.

 For many, Sling TV provides the best value for the money for streaming live TV.
 Other streaming sites charge more for the similar channel lineups or do not offer some channels like ESPN.